aksonov/react-native-router-flux/docs/getting_started.md

 Where `SCENE_KEY` must match the `key` prop defined in one of the Scenes of the `Router` component in the root file.

 Since the PageTwo component has the key of `pageTwo`, all we need to do is to pass in the function `Actions.pageTwo` into the `<Text>` component so that it executes the page transition when the text is pressed.

+That's it for the super simple example!
+You've just learned how to setup routes and navigate from one page to another.